jdwillard19/MTL_lakes/README.md

             └── preprocess_morphometry.py <- parse lake geometries for modeling

     │   │
+    │   ├── metadata         <- Scripts to create metadata for metamodel
+    |   |   ├── runSourceModelsOnAllSources.py - create performance metadata
+    models to make
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions